dbafromthecold/dockerdeepdive/PITCHME.md

 ## Building your own image

+@ul
-- Custom images built from a file containing instructions
+- Custom images built from a file containing instructions<br>
-- Known as a dockerfile
+- Known as a dockerfile<br>
-- Ability to customise the image to grant permissions to directories
+- Customise the image to grant permissions to directories<br>
-- Can also add databases to the SQL instance, ready to go when container starts
+- Add databases to SQL Server, ready to go when container starts<br>
+@ulend

 ---?code=assets/code/customimage&lang=bash&title=Building a container image